Small Heath: Politics

-Small Heath is part of the Birmingham Hodge Hill constituency, which is held by Labour MP Liam Byrne.
-The constituency has a high proportion of people of South Asian and Middle Eastern origin, and this section of the community has historically supported the Labour Party but in recent years the Conservatives have increased in votes.
+Small Heath is part of the Birmingham Hodge Hill and Solihull North constituency (formerly Birmingham Hodge Hill, until 2024), which is held by Labour MP Liam Byrne.
+The constituency has a high proportion of people of South Asian and Middle Eastern origin, and this section of the community has historically supported the Labour Party.
+In recent years, however, the Conservatives and Liberal Democrats have increased in votes as residents have shown their frustration with Labour for not listening to residents' concerns.
+Saqib Khan and Shabina Bano are the current councillors for the ward.
+They were elected in 2022.